Office: R4 302C

 - Cross-talk between the BER and the NER DNA repair pathways in peripheral neurons.

 - Anti-angiogenesis therapeutics in cancer and non-cancer systems including macular degeneration and neo-vascularization.

 - Identification and development of small molecule inhibitor's of both APE1/Ref-1's redox signaling and DNA repair functions.

-- Continued development of APX3330, a small molecule that blocks APE1/Ref-1’s redox function for Phase I and eventual Phase II trials in pancreatic cancer and other indications.
+Continued development of APX3330, a small molecule that blocks APE1/Ref-1's redox function for Phase I and eventual Phase II trials in pancreatic cancer, other adult indications and pediatric cancers.